Resmedia/python-yandex-practicum/README.md

-## This is docker environment for use Yandex Practicum with Python 3.8 on MacOS and Linux
+# This is docker environment for use Yandex Practicum with Python 3.8 on MacOS and Linux

 ## Point 1.
-At first time
+At first time if you don't build yet, use this

-Clone the repository
+### 1.1 Clone the repository

 ```bash
 # GitHub CLI